Skin complications can occur when blood sugar levels are too high, and they are often the first visible sign of diabetes.

 The best way for people with diabetes to prevent this complication is by maintaining their blood sugar levels.
 A doctor may recommend physical therapy.

 Some people develop irregularly shaped blister-like sores that appear randomly across their feet and hands.
-The blisters are often large in size, painless, and occur alone or in patches.
+The blisters are often

 The only real treatment option is good blood sugar management, although a doctor may aspirate large blisters under sterile conditions.